M66B/FairEmail/FAQ.md

 <a name="faq6"></a>
 **(6) How can I login to Gmail / G suite?**

-Preferably select Gmail as provider and select an account on your device.

-If you want/need to use a username/password instead of selecting an account, you'll need to enable access for "less secure" apps, see [here](https://support.google.com/accounts/answer/6010255) for Google's instructions or go [directy to the setting](https://www.google.com/settings/security/lesssecureapps).
+To use a Gmail/G suite account, you'll need to enable access for "less secure" apps, see [here](https://support.google.com/accounts/answer/6010255) for Google's instructions or go [directy to the setting](https://www.google.com/settings/security/lesssecureapps).
 You can solve the error *535-5.7.8 Username and Password not accepted* by enabling "less secure" apps.

-If you use your account username/password, you might get the alert "*Please log in via your web browser*".
+You might get the alert "*Please log in via your web browser*".
 This security measure can for example be triggered when too many IP addresses were used in a too short time or when you are using a VPN.
 You can prevent this by using an app specific password.